Trusted WordPress tutorials, when you need them most.

 Theme My Login allows you to create a custom WordPress login page for your website.
 You can also create a front-end registration and profile editing page.

-Basically, users can log in without having access to the admin area of your website.
+Basically, users can log in without having access to your website’s admin area.
 Theme My Login can be used with other plugins to create a front-end editing experience for your authors.

 18. Two Factor

-When testing the tool in real time, we realized that you can finish the login process by generating a one-time password using an app like LastPass Authenticator.
+When testing the tool in real-time, we realized that you could finish the login process by generating a one-time password using an app like LastPass Authenticator.

 For details, see our guide on how to add two-factor authentication in WordPress.